Have you ever wanted to paint a night sky, with all its stars and galaxies?

 To create the reflection shown in the right-side image above, apply a very small amount of slightly diluted white paint across the lake matching the general direction and shape of your galaxy.
 Using your almost dry sponge or a small paint brush rub/scrub in the edges of the white paint creating a blurry effect.

 TIP: If you are finding it difficult to blur out the white paint try adding a touch of the lake color to the edges.

 Step 9: Finishing Touches

 Adding a reflection and a shoreline will give your silhouette more dimension.
-With a waterline it is important to have it be a straight as possible.
+With a waterline, it is important to have it be as straight as possible.

 Lastly and most importantly, sign your completed painting!